TwiN/TwiNvimrc/README.md

 __NOTE__: this is not really meant to be used for others; it's more of a note/backup for me, but if you happen to stumble upon it, well, that's that.

+__NOTE 2__: you will most likely need to modify the vimrc if you do the full install which includes clang_complete.
+See the troubleshooting section for more information.

 It also contains some personal shortcuts, such as:
  - F1 -> same as escape, I keep hitting F1 instead of ESC
  - F2 -> toggles paste mode on/off